Pitt-Fuego/professional-website-basics/README.md

 # Pitt Fuego Professional Webpage Basics

-### This ultra-light bootstrap-ready template includes responsive design and cool tools like navigation and modal views...everything you need to get going on your professional journey.
+### This ultra-lite bootstrap-ready template includes responsive design and cool tools like navigation and modal views...everything you need to get going on your professional journey.